secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Active Directory/All About Users/Active Directory Rights and Privileges.md

 ### Domain Admin Rights Elevated
-- If we enter the same command from an elevated PowerShell console, we can see the complete listing of rights available to us:
+- If we enter the same command from an elevated PowerShell console, we can see the complete listing of rights available to us.
+- **User rights** increase depending on the groups a user belongs to or the privileges assigned to them.
+For example, a **Backup Operators** group member gains additional rights compared to a standard user.
+- Even though **UAC** may restrict some rights (such as `SeBackupPrivilege`), a user in this group can still have rights like `SeShutdownPrivilege`, which allows them to shut down a domain controller.
+- While this privilege doesn’t directly provide access to sensitive data, it can cause significant service interruptions if the user logs onto a domain controller locally (as opposed to remotely via RDP or WinRM).

 ```powershell-session
 PS C:\htb> whoami /priv